JieunKwon/CSharp_ASP.NET/README.md

  Code behind files (*.cs files for C#)

- One or more Web.config the configuration of the application
+ One or more Web.config - the configuration of the application

  Global.asax (global application elements)